Welcome to today's edition of the Rush 24-7 podcast.

 I don't trust it.

-I don't believe it ever since the 2004 election when they had John Kerry elected at five o'clock in the afternoon, and Bob Schrum was walking in there saying, May I be the first to say, congratulations, Mr. President?
+Ever since the 2004 election, when they had John Kerry elected at 5 o'clock in the afternoon, and Bob Schrum was walking in there saying, may I be the first to say, congratulations, Mr. President.

-Remember the left thought the fraud was in the real vote count?
+Remember, the left thought the fraud was in the real vote count?

-So I I don't try I don't believe his exit vote.
+So I don't believe his exit.

-I'll tell you another reason I don't believe his exit vote exit poll stuff is because I still think there are a lot of people coming out of the polling place, and uh, what's your vote about Obama?
+I'll tell you another reason I don't believe his exit poll stuff is because I still think there are a lot of people that are coming out of the polling place.

-Oh no, no, I don't call me a racist.
+Don't call me a racist.

-Oh no, no, no, no, don't call me a race.
+Oh, no, no, no, no, don't call me a racist.

 No, my vote had nothing to do with Obama.